siddarth1291/CS6301-Assignments/Assignment-2/Readme.md

     * With respect to the Apache TomCat Repository provided in the assignment, the following files are present:
       * Assignment 2 Bug Report Tomcat.xlsx
       * Tomcat GoldSet.xml

-<B>OTHER DELIVERABLES:</B>
-Apart from the above deliverables, the following are also added:

-Precision and recall @{5,10,20}, and effectiveness for each query of each system

-• Average and median precision and recall @{5,10,20}, and effectiveness for each system

-• Average and median precision and recall @{5,10,20}, and effectiveness for all the systems (i.e., across systems)

-• Comparison of precision, recall, and effectiveness between the three types of queries, defined in step 3.a.